iamrahulramu/Bifunctional-Wristband-Prototype-for-Differently-Abled-Individuals/README.md

 display.print(timeString);
 display.display();
 ```
-The OLED continuously updates the displayed time as the user adjusts hours and minutes.
-The *Reset* button allows clearing or returning to the initialization state (displaying "Hello").
+The OLED display continuously updates the displayed time as the user adjusts hours and minutes.
+The *Reset* button allows clearing or returning to the initialization state.

 **Timer and Deep Sleep Setup**
 ```cpp